 - Enroll your contact number so that WordPress will send a verification code via SMS each time while logging in into your account.

-- Now, install and activate Jetpack plugin for your WordPress site.
+- Now, install and activate the Jetpack plugin for your WordPress site.
 Next, click on the Connect to WordPress.com to set up a connection between your blog and your WordPress account.

 - Now, login to your FTP account.